-6th - 12th grade students may work in the library, front yard, classrooms and field with appropriate supervision.
+6th - 12th grade students may choose to take part in organised activities during recess time.
+A copy of the zones and possible activities are listed below.
+Students may use computers in the library for quiet study.
+All other forms of technology are prohibited in other areas of the school, throughout the school day.
 All students must always follow the rules regarding computer use and behaviour, and must report promptly to class or to lunch at the appropriate time.